ShumilinDmA/Articles_implementation/Fault detection in industrial/README.md

-The archive contains a web application for detecting time series based on PCA and DPCA algorithms, T2 and Q statistics.
+The archive contains a web application for detecting faults in time series data based on PCA and DPCA algorithms, T2 and Q statistics.

 File description: